amolikvivian/Mask-Detector-DL-OpenCV/README.md

 # Mask-Detector-DL-OpenCV
 Deep Learning based Mask Detector using OpenCV for Python.
-Convolution Neural Network trained model using Keras on Tensorflow.
+Convolution Neural Network Model using Keras on Tensorflow.

 ## Prerequisites
   - Python (3.6)